Why Autism Dads Matter…The Power of Father-Child Relationships

 Encouraging Individuality

-Autism dads celebrate their child's individuality and encourage them to embrace their unique strengths and interests, fostering a positive self-identity.
+Autism dads celebrate their children's individuality and encourage them to embrace their unique strengths and interests, fostering a positive self-identity.
 Knowing your dad is there to support you no matter what has a serious, positive impact on a child’s well-being and mental health.

 Co-Parenting Partnership